Philadelphia Business Purchase Agreement Lawyer

 Purchasing a home, some other form of real estate, or even personal property can be a very exciting experience.
-It is easy to let that euphoria overcome your sensibilities from time to time, causing you to ignore loathsome paperwork; yet this is something you cannot afford as we are all bound by it.
+It is easy to let that euphoria overcome your sensibilities from time to time, causing you to ignore the loathsome paperwork.
+Yet this is something you cannot afford, as we are all bound by that paperwork.

-This is why you should hire a professional to handle the paperwork.
-A lawyer prepared purchase agreement - which in real estate is sometimes either referred to as "an earnest money agreement" or "residential offer" - will detail all the information required for a smooth transaction.
+That is why you should hire a professional to handle the paperwork.
+A lawyer-prepared purchase agreement – which in real estate is sometimes either referred to as “an earnest money agreement” or “residential offer” – will detail all the information required for a smooth transaction.
 The seller and buyer both need to know all of their responsibilities and rights as to the property.
-A real estate lawyer or contracts attorney can prepare this document and help you to assure your property transfer is a secure one.
+A Real Estate Lawyer or contracts attorney can prepare this document, and help you to assure your property transfer is a secure one.

 The Purchase Agreement Details

 A Purchase Agreement with ambiguities or generalities does not do either party very much good.
 It needs to be very specific, and should contain the necessary information to answer any question either party may have, including:

 - Agents – Will there be an escrow agent for the closing and will they be holding the deposit money?
 Will there be a closing agent at closing?

 - Amount of the Down Payment – How much money must be paid in the initial installment?

 - Clear Title – A guarantee that the seller will provide an unencumbered title to the property.